Quarantine rules and travel from New Zealand

 The moratorium for NSW residents returning from Victoria to have their hotel quarantine fee waived expired at 12.01am Friday, 11 September 2020.

-You are required to quarantine under the public health orders, and you will be liable to pay quarantine fees, if
+Other than travellers flying from New Zealand, you are required to quarantine under the public health orders, and you will be liable to pay quarantine fees, if

 - you are a NSW resident returning from Victoria after the Moratorium expired on 12:01am Friday, 11 September 2020, and